 KURT COBAIN'S HAIR

-My first published novel is now available as an e-book, and will be ready as a paperback in a couple of days time.
+My first published novel is now available as an e-book and as a paperback from the links below.
+Please leave me a review!

 Alex had always had long hair, even as a child.
 For a while, during his teens, he thought that he looked not unlike his idol, Kurt Cobain (a dubious assumption, even when he was dressed like Cobain).
 Then, whilst he is in hospital, his hair is shaved off prior to an operation to restore his partial hearing loss.
 Two years later, a passer-by in a car park attracts his attention.
 There is something about the stranger that looks familiar to him.
 Is that his hair?
 It looks like his hair…